Boulder Coffee Shops

 Fuel for Your Hike

-In one of the historic cottages at Chautauqua (a historic district at the foot of the Flatirons) is this charming little shop, open from May through September.
+In one of the cottages at Chautauqua (a historic district at the foot of the Flatirons) is this charming little shop.
 The General Store is steps away from Boulder’s most popular hiking area, Chautauqua Trail Head, and serves up a mean latte, fragrant local teas, ice cream and other yummy treats, great for a pre- or post-hike pick-me-up.

 The folks at Wonder are sticklers when it comes to only using the finest, most nutrition-packed ingredients in their smoothies, broths and bites.
 The same is true for their coffee drinks.
 This is the place to get your turmeric-rich golden latte, bullet coffees and frothy cappucinos that use their house-pressed nut milks.

 Coffee and chocolate, anyone?
 Local chocolatier Piece, Love & Chocolate is stocked floor to ceiling with mind-blowing confections, and they also have a full espresso bar.
 Opt for a creamy-dreamy mocha, or forget coffee altogether and go all in with a cup of their famous sipping chocolate.
 If you'd like to add some carbs to the mix, grab a chocolate croissant with your café at Le French Café, which is run by a French native and is authentically delicious.

 Founded in 1979 by three Buddhist students, Trident Booksellers and Cafe is a longtime local's favorite.
 One side of the shop is warmly lit and filled with bookcases brimming with a well-curated selection of tomes, while the other is a cozy coffee shop perfect for reading your newest book purchase.